Onverdacht

 Onverdacht is a village in the resort of Zuid in the Para District of Suriname.
 Between 1941 and 2009, it was a bauxite mining town.

 History

 Onverdacht started as a wood plantation in 1737.
 In 1863, the slaves were emancipated, and the plantation closed.
-In 1874, the land reverted back to the Surinamese government.
+In 1874, the land reverted to the Surinamese government.

 In 1939, bauxite was discovered at Onverdacht by the Dutch Billiton company (nowadays part of BHP).
 In 1941, a concession was granted to start mining at Onverdacht.
 A prefab housing estate was built near the village to accommodate the workers, however Onverdacht remained relatively small due to its proximity to Paramaribo.
 In 1947, a recreation centre opened.
 In 1949, a school opened.
 A library, and a fire department opened as well.

 In 1993, Billiton signed a joint venture with Suralco (Alcoa), and in 2009 closed their operations in Suriname.
 In 2018, the police station closed down.